 |Status of Implementation Progress (Outputs, Activities, and Issues)

 Recruitment of consultants almost completed and mobilized.
 A mission will be fielded for the inception meeting/workshop. - Inception meeting was held on 16 April 2013, and the inception report was completed in May 2013. - The interim workshop will be organized on 23 October 2013 to discuss the draft reports among experts and relevant government officials. -Review mission fielded on 22-24 Oct 2013 and ADB participated in the workshop.
 The mission concluded that the revised reports (second draft) willbe submitted to EA and ADB by 5 Jan 2014.
 International study was also discussed and will be organize on Nov 2013.
 The draft interim and final reports will be submitted to the EA and ADB by March 2014 and 5 July 2014, respectively.
 The final workshop will be organized in July 2014.
+The 2nd technical reports have been submitted to the EA and ADB in Jan 2014.
+The EA conducted an international study tour in December 2013, and the summary of the international study tour has been submitted.
+A draft interim report will be submitted to the EA and ADB in April 2014.
+(Since additional research for details of social assistance programs need to be done before preparing the draft interim report, the submission schedule has been reshceduled.)
+A draft final report will be discussed at the final workshop in July 2014.

 |Status of Development Objectives